Land Stewardship Project

 “The nice thing about diversity is one enterprise might falter but then another one will be stronger,” he said.

 James Hepp, who utilizes no-till and cover cropping on his farm in Iowa’s Calhoun County, agreed that networking with other farmers is key to figuring out how to step off the monocultural treadmill.
-But he also said worrying too much about what your neighbors think can play a role in stymying innovation.
+But he also said worrying too much about what neighbors think can play a role in stymying innovation.

 “Peer pressure is the number one thing for farmers,” he said.
 “My advice is to avoid the coffee shops.”